 Please keep in mind, all information provided on the validation report is subject to change.
 We’re simply providing estimated prices after sourcing various types of suppliers, speaking with customs brokers and freight forwarders.

-The import export industry is often thought of as non-transparent with everyone trying to profit behind your back.
+The import-export industry is often thought of as non-transparent with everyone trying to profit behind your back.
 We are changing this paradigm.
 And the way we are combating it is by being as transparent as possible.

 We will begin to work on the product sourcing report once you’ve confirmed the product from the validation report.
-After seven days, we will provide you with an even more detailed report, giving you factory information, initial pricing, product descriptions and specifications.
+After seven days, we will provide you with an even more detailed report, giving you factory information, initial pricing, product descriptions, and specifications.
 You’ll be given a full understanding of the suppliers we are providing, along with their contact information, available catalogs and websites.

 So what do you do with this information?

 Well, that is absolutely up to you.
 However, we strongly suggest you allow us to handle 100% of the negotiation and production planning with the potential suppliers.
-We want to keep you in the loop the entire way, but our experienced team of local purchasers are working on your behalf to ensure you receive best possible deals.
+We want to keep you in the loop the entire way, but our experienced team of local purchasers is working on your behalf to ensure you receive best possible deals.